advantageous/go-qbit/README.md

 # go-qbit
-GoLang QBit, just the queue
+GoLang QBit, just the queue!

 Reduces thread synchronization and locking by sending messages in batches.
 Implements auto-flushing of batches.